ODK-TECH/odk.github.io/README.md

 # odk.github.io
-Welcome to my personal website!
+Welcome to my website!

 This is the official GitHub Pages repository for my portfolio: [odk.github.io](https://odk.github.io).
-I'm Dominic Obeng Koranteng, a Data Science graduate from AIMS Ghana, passionate about applying machine learning to create innovative and practical solutions in education and agriculture.
+I'm Dominic Obeng Koranteng, a Data Scientist, passionate about applying machine learning to create innovative and practical solutions in all fields.

 ## 🌍 About Me

 I'm driven by a mission to use AI and data science to solve meaningful problems in communities across Africa.
 My key areas of work include:

 - **Education**: Predictive modeling for student performance to enable data-driven academic interventions.
-- **Agriculture**: AI-powered tools for poultry farming, including behavior analysis and early detection of **Newcastle disease**.
+- **Agriculture**: AI-powered tools for poultry farming, including behavior analysis and early detection of **poultry diseases**.

 I enjoy building tools and systems that bridge the gap between cutting-edge research and real-world impact.